Polar Bear Cookies

 Each time these cookies come out of my oven, I think about all those winter afternoons with my family around the table.
 They've become such a big part of our special times together, showing up at our cookie swaps, family dinners, and school parties.
 I hope they bring as much happiness to your home as they have to mine.
 Just remember that each bear turns out a little different, just like the hands that made it.

 A plate of cute cookies decorated with white icing, red dots for eyes, and pink blush, resembling smiling cartoonish faces.
-Pin it
+Pin

 A plate of cute cookies decorated with white icing, red dots for eyes, and pink blush, resembling smiling cartoonish faces. | chefemmakitchen.com